MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-privacy.md

 If you choose the "User is in control" option, employees in your organization can decide whether Windows apps can access the calendar by using Settings > Privacy on the device.

-If you choose the "Force Allow" option, Windows apps are allowed to access the calendar and employees in your organization cannot change it.
+If you choose the "Force Allow" option, Windows apps are allowed to access the calendar and employees in your organization can't change it.

-If you choose the "Force Deny" option, Windows apps are not allowed to access the calendar and employees in your organization cannot change it.
+If you choose the "Force Deny" option, Windows apps aren't allowed to access the calendar and employees in your organization can't change it.

-If you disable or do not configure this policy setting, employees in your organization can decide whether Windows apps can access the calendar by using Settings > Privacy on the device.
+If you disable or don't configure this policy setting, employees in your organization can decide whether Windows apps can access the calendar by using Settings > Privacy on the device.

 If an app is open when this Group Policy object is applied on a device, employees must restart the app or device for the policy changes to be applied to the app.
 <!-- LetAppsAccessCalendar-Description-End -->